Fans pay tribute to Nobel laureate Garcia Marquez in Mexico City

-MEXICO CITY, April 21 (Reuters) - Fans and family paid their respects to Colombian author Gabriel Garcia Marquez on Monday, leaving flowers and playing music in remembrance of the Nobel laureate and giant of Latin American literature.
+MEXICO CITY (Reuters) - Fans and family paid their last respects to much-loved Colombian author Gabriel Garcia Marquez on Monday, leaving flowers and playing music in a colorful remembrance of the Nobel laureate and giant of Latin American literature.

-Mourners used umbrellas to shield themselves from the sun as they bade farewell to the man known to friends and fans alike as “Gabo,” who lived his later years in Mexico City.
-Some struck up music, playing on tambourines and maracas.
+Mourners used umbrellas to shield themselves from the sun as they bade farewell to Garcia Marquez, who was known to friends and fans alike as “Gabo”, while some struck up music, playing on tambourines and maracas.

-Inside, a few guests cried out “Gabo” as the author’s ashes entered in a box into the Palace of Fine Arts, where Mexican President Enrique Pena Nieto and his Colombian counterpart, Juan Manuel Santos, were expected to pay tribute later on Monday.
+Inside, a few guests cried out “Gabo” as the author’s ashes entered in a box into the Palace of Fine Arts, where Mexican President Enrique Pena Nieto and his Colombian counterpart, Juan Manuel Santos, gave thanks for his life as evening fell.

+“A great, really great man has left us,” Pena Nieto said.
+“But his work remains with us.”

+“More than simply the Colombian, he brought to his works the very essence of the Latin American being,” he said.

+After the presidents spoke, thousands of yellow paper butterflies blew out of the columned entrance of the palace into the night sky, harking back to a character from “One Hundred Years of Solitude” who is followed by the winged insects.

-Fellow authors lavished praise on Garcia Marquez after his death and political leaders across the world were quick to pay their respects.
+Fellow authors lavished praise on the 1982 Nobel Prize winner Garcia Marquez after his death, and political leaders across the world were quick to pay their respects.

 “He awakened in me a love of literature and he will always be unique for me because he marked my life,” said Monserrat Paredes, a 27-year-old biologist carrying a bouquet of yellow roses, Garcia Marquez’s favorite.
 “His genius didn’t make him immortal, although he is for me,” she said in tears.